Best Hot Cajun Boudin Dip Recipe

 • Sour cream - adds tartness and more creaminess to the dip.

-• Boudin - cooked regular or spicy links.
+• Boudin - regular or spicy links, without the skin.

 • Cajun seasoning blend - for just the right spicy flavor.

-• Salt - just enough to flavor the whole dish.
+• Salt - just enough to accent the flavors of the whole dish.

-• Bacon - cooked crisp and crumbled for the perfect tasting garnish.
+• Bacon - cooked crisp and crumbled for added favor and as a garnish.

-• Green onions - sliced on top for a fresher, milder, oniony flavor.
+• Green onions - for a fresh, mild, oniony flavor.

 See the recipe card below for specific ingredient amounts and their nutrition facts.